nidhiahl/Incremental-Isolation-Forest/README.md

 8. dataset.cpp and dataset.h : consists of the code to process the provided dataset file and create a dataset objects to be used in the implementation.

 9. iforest.cpp and iforest.h : consists of the functionality related to iforest creation and other operations to performed over the iforest object.
+Contains methods to write/read iForest and itree related information into/from the secondary storage.
+All the infromation is written in the binary files inside the sub-directory named as "IntermediateFiles"

 10. itree.cpp and itree.h : consists of the functionality related to itree creation and other operations to performed over the itree object.